BrianMcConway/brendan-doyle-running-club/README.md

 ## Introduction

   - Welcome to the Brendan Doyle Running Club.
 I have designed this website for my local running club in Co.
 Longford, Ireland.
 The website provides information regarding classes, locations, events, and a contact page.
-The website also provides a members area where approved members can securely access downloadable training routes (.gpx), as well as upload their own favorite routes to share amongst the members.
+The website also provides a members area where approved members can securely access downloadable training routes (.gpx), as well as upload their own favorite routes to share among the members.
-  - This is my fourth project on the Full-Stack Developer course with the Code Institute, and focuses on Django frameworks, Bootstrap, Database Managment, Agile Methodologies, and CRUD functionality.
+  - This is my fourth project on the Full-Stack Developer course with the Code Institute, and focuses on Django frameworks, Bootstrap, Database Management, Agile Methodologies, and CRUD functionality.

   [Click here to visit Brendan Doyle Running Club](https://brendan-doyle-running-club-aa4c157b1933.herokuapp.com/)